Kenai River Sockeye Salmon Fishing

 Specifically, the peak days for each of those runs would look like this:

 Russian River Early Run: June 14 - July 8

 Russian River Late Run: July 28 - Aug 24

 Kenai River (Late) Run: July 11 - Aug 19

 A few things to keep in mind.
-The scales on these two charts are radically different with the peak daily fish counts of the Russian River are 2000 fish per day, while the peak counts on the Kenai are 40,000 fish per day.
+The vertical scale on these two charts are radically different with the peak daily fish counts of the Russian River around 2000 fish per day, while the peak counts on the Kenai are 40,000 fish per day.

-but these are just averages.
+However, you also have to keep in mind that these are just averages.
 If you were to look at any given year by itself, there are enormous spikes where more than 100,000 fish per day can be counted on the Kenai and more than 5,000 fish per day on the Russian.
-The red line is depicting the 3 year daily averages which averages out any of the huge daily spikes from year to year but gives us the best overall history daily view - and that tells us when someone should go fishing!
+The red line is depicting the 3 year daily averages which average out any of the huge daily spikes from year to year but gives us the best overall history daily view - and that tells us when someone should go fishing!

 The Russian River early sockeye run from June 14 - July 8 actually passed through the Kenai River but is not counted at the Kenai River sonar because those fish are not spawning in the Kenai River but instead spawning in the Russian River and other tributaries.
 The Russian River sonar is actually very close to the Russian River lake, several miles upstream from where we can sport fish for them, so the best fishing days on the Russian River and the confluence of the Kenai River & Russian River, is actually a few days earlier than June 14 - July 8th.
 This is because it takes the sockeye a few days to get to the Russian River counting location which is further upstream than our sport fishing area.
 Good estimates would be June 11- July 5.